 Think about message

 Do employees need to make an election for every plan?
-Are you rolling out new benefits that they need to review just some plans?
+Are you rolling out new benefits in some but not all plans that need to be reviewed?
 Can employees just do nothing and have their enrollment carry forward?

 Employees are most frustrated when it isn’t clear to them what they need to do.
-Make sure that your communication focuses on specifics about what you need them to do and when.
+Make sure that your communication focuses on what actions you want your employees to take and that a clear deadline is shared.

 Think about style

-It’s important to think about the communication styles that are going to work best for your organization.
-There’s no one size fits all right answer. email, in-person meetings and mailings to the employee’s home are probably the most common options but take some time to think about some alternatives:
+It’s important to think about which communication styles work best for your organization.
+There’s no one-size-fits-all right answer.
+Email, in-person meetings and mailings to the employee’s home are probably the most common options, but here are some other alternatives that you may consider:

-- Teams staff meetings or huddles – those are always good ways to get in front of people for a quick 5-10 minute communication push.
+- Schedule staff meetings or huddles as a way to get in front of people for a quick five-to-10-minute open enrollment push.

-- Group chat tool like Microsoft Teams or Slack, consider open enrollment channels to field employee questions and push out information.
+- Group chat tools like Microsoft Teams or Slack, consider open enrollment channels to field employee questions and use as a centralized location to share information.

 Also, if you haven’t tracked in the past, consider adding a short survey during your open enrollment season about how people like to get information so that you’re better prepared for next year.